Learn about our Bolivian Artists

 'What is Art according to Vacárcel' Production of the Aparapita Museum, 1917.

-Cecilia Lampo: (b.
+Cecilia Lampo (b.
 1952 in La Paz)

-Visual artist (photography, painting) and art curator.
+Cecila Lampo is a visual artist (photography, painting) and art curator.
 Her current work reflects on the environment she inhabits: natural, urban and social.
 She uses intervened photographs, paintings, wooden objects and reflective texts on art.
 She pays special attention to the order of things and using various techniques she has configured notebooks, installations and texts that allow her to perceive models of life and action.

-Herminio Pedraza: (1935-2006, Santa Cruz)
+Herminio Pedraza (1935-2006, Santa Cruz)

 Modernist painter who has gone through different stages: impressionism, surrealism, abstract expressionism, until he defined his style in Fauvism, within which he has made his most outstanding works.
 He had his first artistic studies at the school of Bellas Artes in Santa Cruz, as student of the prominent Hungarian artist Jorge Rózsa.
 He was part of the trio of artist known as holy cows, formed by Kuramotto, Callaú and Pedraza, who notoriously influenced the course of the plastic arts in Santa Cruz.

 Pedraza was "a colorist, who expresses himself through color, even drawing with color, communicating ideas and perception through his own peculiar style" by P. Querejazu; "his work has to be considered not only an account of the life and traditions of the Bolivian East lands, but as an active component in the construction of the identity of people native of Santa Cruz (identidad cruceña)" by Franca Calmoti.
 Quotes taken from the online book Tribute to Herminio Pedraza 1935-2006 by Manzana1.

 For more information: Herminio Pedraza - La libertad del color (The freedom of color)